Pusat Rehabilitasi YAKKUM (PRY)

 The Centre is part of the Christian Foundation for Public Health (Yayasan Kristen untuk Kesehatan Umum – ”YAKKUM”).
 The YAKKUM Central Board is responsible to the synod church council of the Indonesian Protestant Churches and Javanese Protestant Churches of Central Java.
 There is no discrimination on religious grounds, race or sex at the Centre.
 Some 90% of its clients are Muslim.
 They can and do go to the nearby mosque(s).
 The Centre receives no financial support from the Indonesian Government, but they work closely with its Department of Social Affairs.

 Contributions from Rotary International

-Rotary has been a long time supporter of Rehabilim, NZ Rotarians, and some clubs from Bali have not only have helped at the Centres, but even more so, by way of donations of wheelchairs, workshop equipment, mattresses for the dormitories, and even office furniture.
+Rotary has been a long time supporter of Rehabilim, NZ Rotarians, and some local clubs have not only have helped at the Centres, but even more so, by way of donations of wheelchairs, workshop equipment, mattresses for the dormitories, and even office furniture.

 Services supplied by the centres

-The work of both Centres involves providing assistance to individuals, depending on their needs, and may include:
+The work of the centre involves providing assistance to individuals, depending on their needs, and may include:

-- Educational – since most of the clients arrive at both Centres with very little or no education, the Centres provide schooling at a primary school level in the Centres themselves.
-They also also arranges admission to local schools, meeting all or some of the cost of fees, books, uniforms, and transport.
+- Educational – since most of the clients arrive with very little or no education, the Centre provides schooling at a primary school level in the Centre itself .
+The centre also also arranges admission to local schools, meeting all or some of the cost of fees, books, uniforms, and transport.

-- Vocational – since the emphasis is on making the clients financially independent once they have completed their rehabilitation and before they return to their villages, the Centres provide basic vocational training in skills chosen by the individual.
+- Vocational – since the emphasis is on making the clients financially independent once they have completed their rehabilitation and before they return to their villages, PRY provides basic vocational training in skills chosen by the individual.
 The training courses range from woodworking, metalworking, woodcarving, repairing radios and motorbikes, to making toys, sewing dresses, and making batik fabrics.